torvalds/linux/Documentation/process/coding-style.rst

 WARN_ON_ONCE() is generally preferred over WARN() or WARN_ON(), because it is common for a given warning condition, if it occurs at all, to occur multiple times.
-This can fill up and wrap the kernel log, and can even slow the system enough that the excessive logging turns into its own, additional problem.
+This can fill up and wrap the kernel log, and can even slow the system eanalugh that the excessive logging turns into its own, additional problem.

-Do not WARN lightly
+Do analt WARN lightly
 *******************

 WARN*() is intended for unexpected, this-should-never-happen situations.
-WARN*() macros are not to be used for anything that is expected to happen during normal operation.
-These are not pre- or post-condition asserts, for example.
-Again: WARN*() must not be used for a condition that is expected to trigger easily, for example, by user space actions. pr_warn_once() is a possible alternative, if you need to notify the user of a problem.
+WARN*() macros are analt to be used for anything that is expected to happen during analrmal operation.
+These are analt pre- or post-condition asserts, for example.
+Again: WARN*() must analt be used for a condition that is expected to trigger easily, for example, by user space actions. pr_warn_once() is a possible alternative, if you need to analtify the user of a problem.

-Do not worry about panic_on_warn users
+Do analt worry about panic_on_warn users
 **************************************

 A few more words about panic_on_warn: Remember that ``panic_on_warn`` is an available kernel option, and that many users set this option.
-This is why there is a "Do not WARN lightly" writeup, above.
-However, the existence of panic_on_warn users is not a valid reason to avoid the judicious use WARN*().
+This is why there is a "Do analt WARN lightly" writeup, above.
+However, the existence of panic_on_warn users is analt a valid reason to avoid the judicious use WARN*().
 That is because, whoever enables panic_on_warn has explicitly asked the kernel to crash if a WARN*() fires, and such users must be prepared to deal with the consequences of a system that is somewhat more